-So what’s the solution for people who want a quick and healthy, oil- and fat-free homemade vegan salad dressing recipe that only yields enough for a salad RIGHT NOW, and not a whole jar that will inevitably go to waste a week later?
+So what’s the solution for people who want quick and healthy, oil-free vegan salad dressing recipes that only yield enough for a salad RIGHT NOW, and not a whole jar that will inevitably go to waste a week later?

-Quick and Healthy Oil-Free Salad Dressings
+Quick and Healthy Oil-Free Vegan Salad Dressing Recipes

 The formulas below produce salad dressings that allow the flavors of your salad vegetables shine rather than cover them up and make the whole salad taste like the dressing (think balsamic vinaigrette vs ranch).
 The measurements are approximate, but will yield enough dressings for one large salad shared by 4 people.
 Feel free to adjust the proportions to your taste.

-3. 1 Tbsp rice vinegar + 1 Tbsp lime juice + 1 tsp agave syrup + dash of turmeric + dash of ground ginger (or ½ tsp fresh grated ginger) + 1 Tbsp chopped fresh scallions (green parts) (optional) + 2 Tbsp water = light Asian-inspired vinaigrette dressing.
+3. ASIAN-STYLE VINAIGRETTE DRESSING.
+1 Tbsp rice vinegar + 1 Tbsp lime juice + 1 tsp agave syrup + dash of turmeric + dash of ground ginger (or ½ tsp fresh grated ginger) + 1 Tbsp chopped fresh scallions (green parts) (optional) + 2 Tbsp water = light Asian-inspired vinaigrette dressing.
 Whisk and add to your salad.

-4. 2 Tbsp apple cider vinegar + 1 tsp mustard + ½ tsp agave/maple syrup + dried Italian herbs of choice + 2 Tbsp water.
-Whisk and allow to rest for 5-10 min before adding to your salad.
+4. TAHINI GODDESS DRESSING.
+1 Tbsp tahini + 1 tsp lemon/lime juice + ½ tsp agave syrup + dash granulated garlic + 2 Tbsp water.
+Whisk and add to your salad.

-8. ¼ – ½ ripe avocado, massaged into the greens of your salad before the rest of the vegetables are added, then topped with a squeeze of lemon/lime juice.
+6. TANGY AVOCADO DRESSING. ¼ – ½ ripe avocado, massaged into the greens of your salad before the rest of the vegetables are added, then topped with a squeeze of lemon/lime juice.
 Note: this works best on thicker-textured greens like kale.